khutchuasopi-ops/Qa-Manual-Testing-Portfolio/01-Ecommerce-Web-Application/Test-Cases.md

 This document contains detailed manual test cases for the e-commerce web application.

-The test cases are derived from the high-level test scenarios and cover positive, negative, functional, validation, UI, and user-flow testing.
+The test cases are derived from the high-level test scenarios and cover:

+* Positive Testing
+* Negative Testing
+* Functional Testing
+* UI Testing
+* Validation Testing
+* User Flow Testing

 ### Test Case Status

-All test cases are initially marked as Not Executed because test execution will be performed separately.
+All test cases are initially marked as **Not Executed** because test execution is documented separately.

 ---